soarlab/maline/README.md

 Affero General Public License, version 3 or (at your option) any later version.
 You can find the text of the license in COPYING.

+There are software dependencies for **maline**.
+All of them are free software too.
+Read their copyright notices for more information.

 To the extent possible under law, Marko Dimjašević has waived all copyright and related or neighboring rights to this README ([CC0](https://creativecommons.org/publicdomain/zero/1.0/)).